Google Docs vs Office 365: Features & Pricing Guide

 If you’re looking strictly for document editing apps that you can use to collaborate with others, Google Docs and Microsoft 365 both fit the bill.
 Google Docs has more free storage and a simpler interface, while Microsoft 365 offers desktop apps with its paid version and supports older file types as well as new file types.

 If you’re a business looking for a way to create a knowledge base for employees or customers, Google Docs and Microsoft 365 might feel elementary.
 Instead, consider knowledge base software like SupportBee.
 It lets you create and edit content within its text editor, link articles to one another, quickly search for topics, and upload support materials to give customers the answers they need.
+And if you’re evaluating broader document management platforms, our guide to the best SharePoint alternatives covers seven options worth considering.

 Start your free 14-day trial of SupportBee today.